Dick Groat: Professional athletic career

-In 1960, Groat produced his best season yet, as the team captain became the first Pirate to be selected Most Valuable Player since Paul Waner in 1927.
+In 1960, as the team captain, Groat became the first Pirate to be selected Most Valuable Player since Paul Waner in 1927.
 He hit .325 to become the first right-handed Pirates hitter to win the batting title since Honus Wagner in 1911.
 He sat out 20 days after his right wrist was fractured by a Lew Burdette pitch on September 6.
-Originally, Groat was expected to sidelined for at least one month.
-But he claimed to be a quick healer and lobbied hard for an early return in order to be better prepared for the expected trip to the World Series.
+Originally, Groat was expected to be sidelined for at least one month but he lobbied hard for an early return in order to be better prepared for the expected trip to the World Series.

+Groat was considered one of the most difficult hitters to defend against in his era and a master of the hit-and-run play, a skill he developed under Pirates batting coach George Sisler, a two time .400 hitting Hall of Famer.
+Groat had good knowledge of the strike zone, walking more times than he struck out in six of his 13 full seasons.

 1960 World Series

-While Groat hit a meager .214 against the Yankees in the 1960 Fall Classic, at least in part because his fractured wrist had yet to fully heal, he made contributions in three of the four victories.
+While Groat hit a mere .214 against the Yankees in the 1960 World Series, partly because of his fractured wrist, he made contributions in three of the four victories.
 In the series opener, Groat tied the score on a double in the first inning.
 He came around on a Bob Skinner base hit to give the underdog Pirates an early 2–1 advantage.
 The lead held up, 6–4, as Groat and Mazeroski teamed up on a double play for the final outs.

-"There was a great deal of anticipation and maybe a lack of confidence, whatever you wanted to call it," Groat said of the mood before the series.
-"Because I remember vividly how winning that first game of a seven-game series meant so very, very much.
-When we got in the clubhouse, we all ended up saying, 'We can beat these guys!'
-That was kind of the theme after we won the first game."

 In the fifth game, with his team ahead, 3–1, Groat doubled to lead off the third inning.
 Roberto Clemente followed with an RBI single for what proved to be the decisive run.
 The Pirates went on to a 5–3 triumph that gave them a 3–2 lead in the series.

-In Game 7, one of the wildest in postseason history, the Pirates trailed 7–4 in the seventh inning.
+In Game 7, the Pirates trailed 7–4 in the seventh inning.
 Groat delivered an RBI single to ignite a five-run rally that staked his team to a 9–7 advantage.
-The Pirates went on to win 10–9 on Mazeroski's legendary walk-off home run in the ninth inning.
+The Pirates went on to win 10–9 on Mazeroski's walk-off home run in the ninth inning.